michaellu2019/fpga-vocoder/README.md

 A modifer that modifies your voice in real time...

-Built by Michael Lu, Nikita Romanov, and Zoo Wong
+Built by Michael Lu, Nikita Romanov, and Zoe Wong